Spring 2013 UCSC CNP:

 March 28 - May 25, 2013

-Note: the 2013 California Naturalist Program is full, applications are no longer being accepted.
+Note: the 2013 California Naturalist Program is over, applications are no longer being accepted.

 The California Naturalist class will introduce you to the wonders of California’s unique ecology and engage you in the stewardship of our natural communities.
 This intensive certification program will utilize a combination of science curriculum, guest lecturers, field trips and project-based learning to immerse you in the natural world of the central coast.
 The program starts on Thursday evening, March 28.
 The last meeting is Saturday, May 25.
 Lectures will be from 7:00- 9:30 pm every Thursday with most field trips on Saturday or Sunday.
 [View the program schedule.]